 NAMA initially acquired the loans of some 5,000 borrowers (personal and corporate SPVs) which were consolidated into approximately 800 debtor connections.
-By end-March 2023, the loans of some 126 debtors remained under the management of NAMA.
-55 debtors are actively engaging with NAMA including 24 in support strategies and 31 subject to enforcement with receivers appointed.
-The remaining 71 debtors are being monitored under forbearance strategies or exit agreements.
+By end-March 2024, over 700 debtors had exited NAMA and the loans of some 98 debtors remained.
+45 debtors are being actively managed by NAMA including 13 in support strategies and 32 subject to enforcement with receivers appointed.
 NAMA's preferred approach is to work consensually with debtors however, in certain circumstances, this is not feasible and enforcement action is necessary in order to protect the value of the assets.
+The remaining 53 debtors are being monitored under forbearance strategies or exit agreements.